tokee/measurements/netarchive/compare_solrs/README.md

 For each version, the test-suite ../netarchive_performance is used to perform test simulating researcher use of the danish net archive.
 The test should probe

 * SSD vs. spinning drives
- * Single 200GB shard vs. two 100GB shards
+ * Single shard vs. two shards vs. 4 shards
  * Single segment vs. multi-segment
  * Faceting on/off
- * Sparse vs. vanilla Solr faceting

 ## Goals
  1. Fully automated construction of test-shards